Quedgeley: Amenities and transport

 Stagecoach West serve the Quedgeley area on Route 12 connecting Quedgeley to Gloucester City Centre.
+Additionally Route 8 serves the Kingsway area, continuing to Hunts Grove and the 64/65 pass through the town continuing towards Stroud.

 There are three public houses in the town, The Little Thatch, The Haywain (previously called The Weavers Arms and originally The Basket Maker) and Friar Tucks.
 There are several take-aways and restaurants which include a Miller and Carter steakhouse.
-There are three supermarkets in the town (Farmfoods, Tesco Extra and Aldi) and two in Kingsway (Asda and Lidl).
 The town has a community centre and a town hall.

 The A38 road runs through Quedgeley, now as a dual carriageway running between Gloucester city centre and the M5 motorway at junction 12; the old route taken by the A38 through Quedgeley is now the B4008.